 Sleep is Good Medicine!

 A good night’s sleep works magic on your physical health, mood, and mental clarity.
-More and more, scientist from the East and West, are proving how sleep is vitally important to a happy and healthy life.
+More and more, scientists from the East and West, are proving how sleep is vitally important to a happy and healthy life.
 Roughly 60 million Americans are affected by sleep disorders each year.
 Few people realize just how debilitating sleep deprivation can be.

 Good sleep transforms fatigue into vitality, emotional stress into inspiration, and mental turbulence into clarity and focus.
 In this workshop, Lee Holden helps transition from a hectic day, letting go of daily stress and replacing that tension with relaxation, tranquility, and inner peace.

 In Qi Gong, we describe two kinds of energy – Yin and Yang.
-Yang energy is the what we need to get things done, the energy of activity, work, and play.
+Yang energy is what we need to get things done, the energy of activity, work, and play.
 Yin is the energy of relaxation, meditation, and sleep.
 Sleep disorders in Chinese Medicine are often described as yin deficient.
 Meaning, when yin energy is depleted, people find it hard to sleep.
 This is why in Qi Gong it is said….

 “Don’t go to sleep if you don’t have enough energy.”